Viewing Your $RLS Tokens in your Wallet

 2. Open the MetaMask browser extension.

-3. In the top network dropdown, select Ethereum Mainnet.
-If you are not on Ethereum Mainnet, $RLS will not appear.
+3. In the top network dropdown, select Ethereum Mainnet/ Binance Network.
+If you are not on either of the Mainnets, $RLS will not appear.

 4. Scroll down the asset list and click Import tokens at the bottom of the Assets tab.